 The Governor, represented by his Chief of Staff, Pastor Caleb Ajagba, while noting that his administration has laid a solid foundation that will launch Abia into a new phase of economic growth and prosperity, reiterated that the narrative of the state has changed significantly as Abia is no longer a place viewed with pity, but one that is increasingly attracting attention, investment and admiration from within and outside the nation for its ongoing transformation and improved governance.

-He further urged the church to continue interceding for his administration to enable them consolidate on the gains already recorded and deliver more dividends of democracy to the people and congratulated the leadership and members of the church on the successful hosting of their 11th Synod, which he described as spiritually enriching, impactful and a testament to their unity and commitment to the work of God.
+He urged the church to continue interceding for the administration to enable them consolidate on the gains already recorded and deliver more dividends of democracy to the people and congratulated the leadership and members of the church on the successful hosting of their 11th Synod, which he described as spiritually enriching, impactful and a testament to their unity and commitment to the work of God.

 In his address, the Anglican Bishop of Umuahia, the Rt.
 Rev. Geoffrey Ibeabuchi, explained that the synod offers the Diocese the opportunity to fellowship and interact together as members and friends of the Anglican Diocese of Umuahia, reiterating their commitment to raising committed disciples to God.